 Software-based VoIP makes phone calls directly from your computer; a microphone and headset will improve sound quality.
 Hardware-based VoIP uses a regular telephone, although sometimes an adapter is required, and can work even when your computer is off -- as long as your broadband or cable connection is active.
 A phone using VoIP service rings and has a dial tone just like any other telephone, although some VoIP services work through your computer or even your cell phone.

 Consistent call quality is a big factor in nearly all the VoIP reviews we read.
-Cable VoIP (*Est. $12 to $60 per month, depending on package) traditionally has the edge here, since cable companies route calls over their own networks.
-Non-cable VoIP uses public Internet and is more subject to problems from crowded bandwidth.
+Cable VoIP (Est. $12 to $60 per month) traditionally has the edge here because cable companies route calls over their own networks.
+Non-cable VoIP uses the Internet and is subject to bandwidth issues.
 International calls and calls during peak hours can have glitches like echoes and dropped calls.
-A major consumer survey shows that these problems plague Skype, a free service, more than the paid Vonage (*Est. $10 to $25 per month) service.
+A major consumer survey shows that these problems plague Skype, a free service, more than the paid Vonage (Est. $12 per month and up) service.

 If you aren't ready to give up your landline, see our reports on traditional long-distance phone service and cordless phones.
 Many cell phone plans now include nationwide long distance at no additional charge.
 See the ConsumerSearch report on cell phone plans for more information on those.
 In considering whether or not to choose a bundled cable plan, you might also read our report on ISPs.